 Bachelor of Business, Bachelor of LawsBachelors Double Degree

-This double degree gives students the opportunity to gain an understanding of the law as it applies to business.
+The Bachelor of Business, Bachelor of Laws gives students the opportunity to gain an understanding of the law as it applies to business.
 Students can major in a business discipline of their choice and select from a comprehensive suite of law electives.

 The Bachelor of Laws (LLB) is a recognised degree for admission as a lawyer throughout Australia.
 Whatever their field of interest, the LLB will equip students with the intellectual, critical and practical skills needed in the professional practice of law.